jensengen/Project5/README.md

 `./src/scripts/script_name.sh`

-Before running a script, make sure to build the workspace and source the setup script source devel/setup.bash
+Before running a script, make sure to build the workspace and source the setup script `source devel/setup.bash`

-As mentioned above make sure to run scripts from a Python 2 enabled terminal window.
+As mentioned above, make sure to run scripts from a Python 2 enabled terminal window.